tum-gis/3dcitydb-wfs-docker/README.md

 ## Usage examples
 Below some examples on how to run the 3DCityDB WFS Docker image are given.
 By *running* an image, a *container* is created from it.
 To get familiar with the terms *image* and *container* take a look at the [official Docker documentation](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).

 A 3DCityDB WFS Docker container can be setup to use an arbitrary 3DCityDB instance.
-Below two example use cases are given.
+Below three example use cases are given.
 The first use case shows how to run a 3DCityDB WFS Docker container for a 3DCityDB instance on an arbitrary host.
 The second use case shows how to run a 3DCityDB WFS and Docker container and *link* it to a 3DCityDB Docker container running on the same Docker daemon.
 To get familiar with [Docker container links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) take a look at the official documentation.
+The third use case show how to run the containers of use case tow in a single command using [Docker Compose](https://docs.docker.com/compose/).

 #### 3DCityDB WFS with arbitrary 3DCityDB instance
 The 3DCityDB WFS container used in the example below is named *citydb-wfs-container* and based on the image named *tumgis/3dcitydb-wfs*.
 We want our WFS to be accessible on port `8765`.